COVID-19 pandemic in mainland China: December 2022–January 2023 surge

 In a 4 January media briefing, Director Tedros Ghebreyesus of the World Health Organization stated that Chinese hospitalization and mortality data lacked transparency and timeliness, while reiterating the importance of viral sequencing during the outbreak and continued vaccination efforts.

 As of 6 January 2023, the infection rate of Henan province had reached 89 percent, according to Kan Quancheng, director of the province's health commission.
 This percentage of infections meant that roughly 88.5 million people had contracted COVID-19 within just one month of the country's reopening, though Kan noted that visits to fever clinics in the province had peaked on 19 December.

 On 11 January, infections had reached 64 percent of China's population, or 900 million people, according to a Peking University study which further specified that the largely rural provinces of Gansu, Yunnan, and Qinghai had infection rates of 90%, 84%, and 80%, respectively.
 Earlier in January, the Chinese CDC began to focus efforts on protecting less-developed regions of the country ahead of Chunyun, the world's largest annual migration, with roughly two billion trips expected around Chinese New Year, many taking place to and from the Chinese countryside.
 Travellers were urged not to visit their elderly relatives to prevent them becoming infected.

 On 14 January, the Chinese National Health Commission reported 59,938 COVID-related deaths from 8 December 2022 to 12 January 2023, following complaints that it was withholding data.
 The figure includes 5,503 people who died of respiratory failure caused by COVID and 54,435 fatalities linked to other underlying illnesses.
 Up until this data disclosure, the official death toll in China had previously only totaled 5,241 people for the entirety of the pandemic.
 Reuters reported that doctors were discouraged by hospital authorities from citing COVID-19 on death certificates.

 On 21 January, the Chinese CDC estimates that as many as 80% of people have been infected, hence the possibility of a rebound in cases in the next two or three months is low.
 On 22 January, it reported nearly 13,000 COVID-related deaths in hospitals between 13 and 19 January.
-Airfinity estimated daily COVID deaths in China to peak at about 36,000 over the Lunar New Year holiday and that more than 600,000 people have died from the disease since China abandoned the zero-Covid policy in December.